jeftegoes/DotnetXUnitAndMoqOverview/README.md

 ```

 ## 6. Collections and traits
-- Grouping tests in xUnit.Net
+- Grouping tests in xUnit.Net.
-  - Multiple tests can be grouped into one category
+  - Multiple tests can be grouped into one category.
-  - Caregories allow us to view and run the tests in batches
+  - Caregories allow us to view and run the tests in batches.
-  - Grouping is done via `[Trait]` attribute
+  - Grouping is done via `[Trait]` attribute.
-  - Visual studio for windows is the best tool to work with Groups
+  - Visual studio for windows is the best tool to work with Groups.

 Ex: